David Zolkwer: 2000 - 2010

 Zolkwer was the Artistic Director of the Opening Ceremony of the 2010 FIFA World Cup in South Africa, described by the Guardian Newspaper as: "An unusually limber, oddly unstilted and bafflingly entertaining introduction to South Africa 2010".
 A month later he also directed the ceremony that closed the tournament – an event featuring a surprise guest appearance by Nelson Mandela.

+In March 2010, Sport Business International named Zolkwer as one of the 20 most influential people working within specific sectors of sport.

-Also in July 2010, Zolkwer was the Artistic Director of 'Remembering Fromelles', a ceremony held exactly 94 years after the disastrous First World War battle of Fromelles in Northern France in which thousands of Australian and British troops lost their lives.
+In July 2010, Zolkwer was the Artistic Director of 'Remembering Fromelles', a ceremony held exactly 94 years after the disastrous First World War battle of Fromelles in Northern France in which thousands of Australian and British troops lost their lives.
 During the ceremony the last 250 British and Australian World War I troops recovered from recently discovered mass graves were reburied with full military honours.
 The event was attended by the Prince of Wales, the Duke of Kent and the Governor-General of Australia, Dame Quentin Bryce AC.

 Zolkwer was the Creative Director for the celebration sites in London's Hyde Park and Trafalgar Square created for the Royal Wedding, The marriage of H.R.H Prince William of Wales and Miss Catherine Middleton.
 The event – themed around the idea that everyone was a guest at the Royal Wedding - welcomed the largest crowd ever assembled in Hyde Park.

-From 2007 to 2015 Zolkwer was the creative director for the Mayor of London's annual New Year's Eve Celebrations - a lighting, projection and fireworks spectacular focused around the London Eye and the River Thames attended by a live audience numbering in excess of 350,000.
+From 2007 to 2015 Zolkwer was the Creative Director for the Mayor of London's annual New Year's Eve Celebrations - a lighting, projection and fireworks spectacular focused around the London Eye and the River Thames attended by a live audience numbering in excess of 350,000.
 The event was also broadcast live across the UK to audiences in excess of 12.5 million.

 (Zolkwer's work on London's 2015 New Year's Eve spectacular saw the clock faces of Elizabeth Tower – home to Big Ben – lit blue to mark the involvement of UNICEF in the event.
 This was the first time in the history of the tower that the clock faces had appeared in any colour other than white).